phalcon-orphanage/docs/en/reference/models.rst

         }
     }

-In the example given above, EventsManager only acts as a bridge between an object and a listener (the anonymous function).
+In the example given above, the Events Manager only acts as a bridge between an object and a listener (the anonymous function).
 Events will be fired to the listener when 'robots' are saved:

 .. code-block:: php